eythaann/Seelen-UI/readme.md

 - **Seamless Experience:** Eliminate visual distractions by avoiding overlapping windows.

 In summary, a Tiling Window Manager can transform your computing experience, offering spatial efficiency, enhanced productivity, and an interface tailored to your needs.
 If you value space optimization and agility in navigating between applications, consider making the switch!

-## Features

-- **User-Friendly Interface:** Designed with a focus on usability, ensuring a seamless experience for both novice and experienced users.

-- **Visual Appeal:** Attention to aesthetic details to create an attractive and enjoyable interface.

-- **Additional Functionality:** Includes extra features that enhance the overall usability of Komorebi.

 ## Getting Started